Jolivette prices near Ashburn, VA

 PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to norethindrone; or to other progestins; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.
 Before using this medication, tell your doctor or pharmacist your medical history, especially of: blood clots (for example, in the legs, eyes, lungs), blood clotting disorders (such as protein C or protein S deficiency), high blood pressure, abnormal breast exam, cancer (especially endometrial or breast cancer), low levels of "good" cholesterol (HDL), depression, diabetes, severe headaches/migraines, heart problems (such as heart valve disease, irregular heartbeat, previous heart attack), history of yellowing eyes/skin (jaundice) during pregnancy or while using hormonal birth control (such as pills, patch), liver disease (including tumors), unexplained vaginal bleeding.
 Smoking raises your risk of stroke, heart attack, blood clots, and high blood pressure from hormonal birth control (such as the pill, patch, ring).
 The risk of these serious problems increases with age and with the number of cigarettes you smoke.
 Do not smoke or use tobacco.
 Tell your doctor if you just had or will be having surgery or if you will be confined to a bed or chair for a long time (such as a long plane flight).
 These conditions increase your risk of getting blood clots, especially if you are using hormonal birth control.
 You may need to stop this medication for a time or take special precautions.
 Before having surgery, tell your doctor or dentist about all the products you use (including prescription drugs, nonprescription drugs, and herbal products).
 This medication may cause blotchy, dark areas on your face and skin (melasma).
 Sunlight may worsen this effect.
 Limit your time in the sun.
 Avoid tanning booths and sunlamps.
 Use sunscreen and wear protective clothing when outdoors.
 This medication should not be used during pregnancy.
 If you become pregnant or think you may be pregnant, tell your doctor right away.
 This medication may pass into breast milk in small amounts and have undesirable effects on a nursing infant.
 Consult your doctor before breast-feeding.

-Similar Drugs to Nora-be and Other Progestogen Only Contraceptives
+Similar Drugs To Jolivette & Other Progestogen Only Contraceptives